tonypony220/starknet-devnet/README.md

   --host 0.0.0.0 --port 5000 \
   --dump-on exit --dump-path /dumpdir/dump.pkl
 ```

+## Block explorer
+To see how to setup a local block explorer (Voyager) check this [post](https://twitter.com/kasiazerosiedem/status/1501492129264123911).

 ## Development
 If you're a developer willing to contribute, be sure to have installed [Poetry](https://pypi.org/project/poetry/).